TalosSources/carte_interactive_UP/CONTRIBUTING.md

 ### Migrating the database

 After a change in the model, we need to migrate the changes to the database:

-1. `docker-compose up -d`
+1. `python3 manage.py makemigrations` (this will create a migration file here: `website/migrations`, which is version controlled.
+If another person has made the changes in the database we can skip this step)
+1. `docker-compose run api /code/manage.py migrate` (this uses the migration file created in the previous step)

+Alternatively we can do the same thing with these commands:

 1. `docker-compose run api bash`
-1. `./manage.py makemigrations` (this will create a migration file here: `website/migrations`, which is version controlled.
-If another person has made the changes in the database we can skip this step)
-1. `./manage.py migrate` (this uses the migration file created in the previous step)

-NEW:
-1. `python3 manage.py makemigrations`
+1. `./manage.py makemigrations`
-1. `docker-compose build`
-1. `docker-compose run api /code/manage.py migrate`
+1. `./manage.py migrate`

 ### Adding new pages